teekennedy/paperless-preprocess-pipeline/README.md

 and searching for your model of scanner.
 Be sure to click on the link to the backend-specific manpage to see if there's any further setup necessary.

-If you're using a physically connected scanner, add yourself to the `saned` group so you can access the device:
+If you're using a physically connected scanner, add yourself to the `scanner` group so you can access the device:

-`sudo usermod -aG saned $USER`
+`sudo usermod -aG scanner $USER`

 Log out and back in for the group change to take effect.
 Better yet, reboot.